davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mtune-ctrl=feature-list

+  .. index:: mtune-ctrl=feature-list

-  mtune-ctrl=``feature-list``This option is used to do fine grain control of x86 code generation features.
+  This option is used to do fine grain control of x86 code generation features.
   ``feature-list`` is a comma separated list of ``feature`` names.
 See also :option:`-mdump-tune-features`.
 When specified, the ``feature`` is turned on if it is not preceded with ^, otherwise, it is turned off.